SROI Analysis: Stage 6 – Reporting, Using and Embedding

-Include information about the performance of your organisation to facilitate strategic planning.
+Include information about the performance of your organization to facilitate strategic planning.
 Make a prudent decision about what all would you like to include in your report.

 The following must figure in your final report:

-- Information about your organisation – its work, key stakeholders and activities
+- Information about your organization – its work, key stakeholders, and activities

 - Description of the scope of the analysis, stakeholders involved, methods of data collection